Creating tests

 This mode is ideal when you are exploring a new area or want tighter control over what gets generated.

-For fully automated runs (for example, in CI or when you have a clear goal), you can add the --yolo flag:
+For fully automated runs (for example, in CI or when you have a clear goal), you can add the --interactive false flag:

 - The autopilot does not ask interactive questions.